Skip to content

 Docker Registry

-You need to have an external Docker Registry available to use the a Swarm, as all workers need to be able to pull the images you built with Coolify.
+You need to have an external Docker Registry available to use a Swarm, as all workers need to be able to pull the images you built with Coolify.

 • The Swarm Manager needs to push the image to the Docker Registry.